slegras/EBAI2017/hands-on/hands-on.md

 fastqc_data.txt  fastqc_report.html  Icons  Images  summary.txt
 ```
 7. Open the HTML file fastqc_report.html in Firefox.

+**Analyze the result of the FASTQC program:
+How many reads are present in the file ?
+What is the read length ?
+Is the overall quality good ?
+Are there any concerns raised by the report ?
+If so, can you tell where the problem might come from ?**

+**What are the adapters ?**

 ### 2 - Organism length
 Knowing your organism size is important to evaluate if your dataset has sufficient coverage to continue your analyses.
 For the human genome (3 Gb), we usually aim at least 10 Million reads.